strategineer/personal-website/content/cocktails/negroni/index.md

   - gin
 weight: 3
 inspired_by: The Joy of Mixology by Gary Reagan (p.
 254)
-blurb: It tastes like mouthwash?
+summary: It tastes like mouthwash?
 But I like it?
 ingredients:
   - 1 oz Tanqueray gin
   - 1 oz Campari